nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### 8. `view`
-This command shows all the tasks due on the given date
+This command shows all the tasks due on the given date.

 ##### Usage
 `view <date>`